rafaeljusto/toglacier/README.md

 100MB.
 When using multipart, each part will have 4MB (except for the last one).
 The maximum archive size is 40GB (but we can increase this).

+Old backups will also be removed automatically, to avoid keeping many files in AWS Glacier service, and consequently saving you some money.

 ## Install

 To compile and run the program you will need to download the [Go